bhrnjica/anndotnet/README.md

 ANNdotNET is an open-source project written in C# that aims to simplify deep learning lifecycle tasks:
 - model creation,
-- network architecture,
+- deep network architecture,
 - training process,
 - model validation and testing, and
 - deployment.

-For all above tasks it provides a GUI tool and simple Json MLConfig file wher you can setup deep netrwork, trainer, optimizes and data proces.
+For all above tasks AnndotNet provides a GUI tool that you can create very complex deep learning model in just a few clicks.
+The whole model can be save in MLConfig json file. setup deep netrwork, trainer, optimizes and data proces.

-Unlike verion v1, this verzin implement ML Engine based on Tensorflow, allowing users to perform deep learning operations with ease.
+Unlike version v1 that is based on Microsoft CNTK, the AnndotNET v2 implements ML Engine based on Tensorflow, allowing users to perform deep learning operations with the cutting - edge DL framework.

 ## Features
 Graphical user interface for deep learning tasks, eliminating the need for extensive programming knowledge.
 Focus on network development and training process using a classic desktop approach rather than coding.
 Reduced time spent on debugging source code, allowing more focus on exploring different configurations and parameter variants.
 Ideal for engineers and users who are not familiar with programming languages.

-Supports custom model coding and training process through the ANNdotNET CMD, which provides a high level of API for implementation.
-Seamless integration between the GUI tool and CMD tool, allowing configurations to be easily transferred and managed.
+- Graphical user interface for easy and intuitive deep learning model creation.
+- Simplified setup of deep network architecture, trainers, optimizers, and data preprocessing.
+- Ability to save the entire model configuration in an MLConfig JSON file for easy replication and sharing.
+- Built on Tensorflow, providing users with a powerful and versatile deep learning framework.

 ## Documentation and Resources